baudren/NoteOrganiser/roadmap.md

 # General

-[ ] create a configuration class, holding all the necessary information, shared
+[x] create an Information class, holding all the necessary information, shared
     among every frame or widget.

 # Library